kerski/power-query-sharepoint-faster-easier/README.md

 These functions are copied to a Dataflow 2.0 workflow in Microsoft Fabric and tests are ran in one or more Notebook artifacts.

 ![Notbook Test](images/notebook-test.png)

-*Example of tests of M code using Fabric's Notebook artifact*
+*Figure 6 - Example of tests of M code using Fabric's Notebook artifact*